-The four Directors, comprising the non-management committee of the Croff Board of Directors, unanimously believe that a tender offer is a good alternative, from a financial perspective, for the Croff Preferred B shareholders generally, at this time.
-The same Directors also unanimously believe that each Preferred B shareholder should decide whether or not to tender shares in this Tender Offer based upon their specific situation and investment objectives.
-Therefore, the non-management committee makes no recommendation for or against this Tender Offer.
-For your information, each Director on the non-management committee has expressed an inclination to tender all or part of his shares in this Tender Offer.
+The majority of the four Directors comprising the non-management committee of the Croff Board of Directors believe that each Preferred B shareholder should decide whether or not to tender shares in this Tender Offer based upon their specific situation and investment objectives.
+Therefore, the non-management committee is neutral and makes no recommendation for or against this Tender Offer.
+For your information, each Director on the non-management committee currently intends to tender all or part of his shares in this Tender Offer.